7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Smooth, historic, and the most stress-free overnighter on this list.

-The parkway has almost no commercial traffic — it’s managed specifically to stay peaceful.
+Trail reality: The parkway has almost no commercial traffic — it’s managed specifically to stay peaceful.
+The rolling Tennessee hills give you just enough climbs to feel earned without grinding on a loaded bike.
 If you’re transitioning from road touring to overnight bikepacking, or want a weekend adventure without heroics, this is the one to start with.

 • 📍 Distance: 78 miles